BakangMonei/MyReadMeFile/README.md

 - **Security Tools and Technologies**: Extensive knowledge and hands-on experience with a wide array of security tools like Wireshark, Nmap, Metasploit, Burp Suite, Nessus, Snort, and various penetration testing tools.

 ### Networking Skills
-- **Cisco Networking**: Certified in CISCO CCNA1,2 & 3, skilled in configuring and troubleshooting networks, including routers, switches, and other networking devices.
+- **Cisco Networking**: Certified in CCNA 3, skilled in configuring and troubleshooting networks, including routers, switches, and other networking devices.
 - **Network Administration**: Proficient in network administration tasks, including configuration, monitoring, and maintenance of network infrastructure to ensure optimal performance and security.
 - **Cloud Networking**: Hands-on experience with cloud networking services like AWS, Azure, Google Cloud, and IBM Cloud, including setting up secure and scalable network architectures in cloud environments.
 - **Protocols and Technologies**: In-depth knowledge of network protocols (TCP/IP, UDP, HTTP/S, SSH) and networking technologies ensuring effective communication and secure data transfer across networks.